1. When these terms and conditions apply and who is responsible under them

 4.7.
 When we are unable to continue to provide you with our service:

 We may require you to find another retailer to supply you with electricity in accordance with clause 4.3 and/or clause 4.5.
 If this is required, we will first attempt to switch you back to the previous retailer that supplied your property.
-If this is not possible, then you must choose another retailer and initiate a switch to them within 3 business days of us notifying you.
+If this is not possible, then you must choose another retailer and initiate a switch to them within 3 working days of us notifying you.

 5. Paying for the electricity we supply you